App-vNext/Polly/docs/strategies/fallback.md

 <!-- endSnippet -->

 **Reasoning**:

-- The to-be-decorated code is executed only once
+- The target code is executed only once.
-- The fallback value will be returned without any extra code (no need for `Context` or `ExecuteOutcomeAsync`)
+- The fallback value is returned directly, eliminating the need for additional code like `Context` or `ExecuteOutcomeAsync`.

 ### 3 - Nesting `ExecuteAsync` calls

-There are many ways to combine multiple strategies together.
-One of the least desired one is the `Execute` hell.
+Combining multiple strategies can be achieved in various ways.
+However, deeply nesting `ExecuteAsync` calls can lead to what's commonly referred to as `Execute` hell.

 > [!NOTE]
-> This is not strictly related to Fallback but we have seen it many times when Fallback was the most outer.
+> While this isn't strictly tied to the Fallback mechanism, it's frequently observed when Fallback is the outermost layer.

 ❌ DON'T

-Nest `ExecuteAsync` calls
+Avoid nesting `ExecuteAsync` calls.

 <!-- snippet: fallback-anti-pattern-3 -->
 ```cs